giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 ## Defaulting

 The defaulting logic is implemented using a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).
-It currently defaults the following settings in the app CR if they are not specified.
+It currently defaults the following settings in the App CR if they are not specified.

-- The `app-operator.giantswarm.io/version` label that determines which instance of app-operator processes the app CR.
+- The `app-operator.giantswarm.io/version` label that determines which instance of app-operator processes the App CR.
 The value is set based on the release version of the cluster. e.g. `3.0.0`
 - The cluster values configmap that contains per cluster values like the base domain for your cluster. e.g. `x7jwz-cluster-values`
 - The kubeconfig secret that lets app-operator connect to your cluster. e.g. `x7jwz-kubeconfig`

-Here is an example app CR with only the settings you need to provide.
+Here is an example App CR with only the settings you need to provide.
 The user values configmap is optional, in case you wish to configure the app with your own values.